 In the last fifteen years there has been a dramatic change in public perception concerning ethical treatment of animals on factory farms.
 In the past, animal welfare standards were applied only to companion animals, but now more and more people are extending compassion to all animals, including farm animals.

 A huge step in the right direction occurred on January 1, 2013.
 In a landmark decision the European Union banned the use of pig gestation crates after a sow reaches the fourth week of pregnancy.
 Prior to this, it was common for female pigs to spend most of their lives confined in these crates.
 A year later in 2014, Canada adopted the European ban and further required that all Canadian pork facilities built or renovated after July 1st, 2014 must use group housing systems instead of gestation crates.
-In the United States, legislation has been passed in Arizona, California, Colorado, Florida, Maine, Michigan, Ohio, Oregon and Rhode Island that bans the use of gestation crates.
+In the United States, legislation has been passed in Arizona, California, Colorado, Florida, Maine, Massachusetts, Michigan, New Jersey, Ohio, Oregon and Rhode Island that bans the use of gestation crates.
 Many other states are considering similar laws.
 However, farrowing crates, in which female breeding pigs can be kept for up to five weeks, are not banned.